 - Then examine your soil and amend it accordingly.
 Design an efficient irrigation system for the entire layout.

-- Xeriscaping doesn’t have to be all gravel and cacti, Oregon State says.
-Turf can be a valuable part of the xeriscape, but err on the side of caution.
+- Xeriscaping doesn’t have to be all gravel and cacti.
+Turf can be a valuable part of the xeriscape but err on the side of caution.
 Use it only where you need it.

-- Lastly, mulch and add ground cover where you need to, helping stave off evaporation and keep out weeds.
+- Lastly, mulch and add ground cover where needed to help stave off evaporation and keep out weeds.

-Not only can you have that perfect, lush green lawn in a desert climate.
-You may just be doing the environment a favor for it.
+So, not only can you have that perfect, lush green lawn in a desert climate.
+You may just be doing the environment a favor by having one.